Exploring the Mystery – Verse One of the Tao Te Ching

 Key Ideas from Wayne Dyer from Verse One of the Tao Te Ching:

-“The Tao is both named and nameless.”
+“The Tao is both named and nameless, the Eternal Tao.”

 It’s bigger than anything we think we know.
 And it’s bigger than a construct we have in our minds of the great unknown.
 It’s all.